safinayah/startup-analytics-tutorial/README.md

 - Built for educational purposes
 - Designed to help startups understand analytics
 - Inspired by the need for simple, actionable analytics education
+- All metrics verified for mathematical accuracy and business realism

 ---

 **🎯 Ready to learn startup analytics?
 Just run the app and start clicking on metrics!**

+**📊 All calculations are mathematically accurate and based on realistic startup scenarios.**